 As the Mayor for London’s website concedes, the Met Commissioner answers to the Mayor, ‘with a separate reporting line to the Home Secretary on national matters.
 She must at all times retain the confidence of both the Mayor … and the Home Secretary”.
 The Mayor and the Home Secretary in particular are jointly responsible for appointing and, presumably, dismissing Commissioners – though Boris Johnson seems to have assumed de facto responsibility for the latter when he let go of Commissioner Ian Blair in 2008, with little involvement of the (Labour) Home Secretary.

 Perhaps more importantly, the Mayor of London is dependent on national government for police funding.

-One result of this has been a 10 per cent decline in Met police numbers over the last decade – from roughly 33,000 in 2010 to 30,000 today, even as London’s population has grown fast and demands on the police have, arguably, grown even faster.
+One result of this has been a 10 per cent decline in Met police numbers over the last decade – from roughly 33,000 in 2010 to 30,000 in 2020, even as London’s population has grown fast and demands on the police have, arguably, grown even faster.
 Cuts to civilian staff and Police Community Support Officers (PCSOs) have been greater still.
-And all the while the police have been busy selling of police stations and other capital assets.
+And all the while the police have been busy selling off police stations and other capital assets.

 In this context, it’s worth noting that London has a much smaller police force than New York, though New York has a similar population size and few of the Met’s national responsibilities – perhaps because the New York Police Department is funded through city rather than national taxes.
 (New York has 36,000 officers and 19,000 civilian employees.
 London has around 30,000 police officers and 8,500 civilian staff.)